-With Bruichladdich's unpeated & peated lineup, from their namesake line to Port Charlotte Heavily Peated & Octomore Edition series, there's a dram for every palate!
+With a Bruichladdich scotch whisky lineup, from their namesake unpeated Bruichladdish scotch to their Port Charlotte Heavily Peated and Octomore Edition series, there's a dram for every palate!

 He filled me in about Bruichladdich's Bere Barley 2010 and The Organic 2010 unpeated expressions, and expressions from Port Charlotte's Heavily Peated 10 and MRC:01 2010.